FabianUlises/react-music-app/README.md

-Music player with static library.
+Music player created using ReactJs with static library.